 The laws in the state of Florida are pretty strict and clear about driving offenses.
 Often, the severity of penalties depends on the type of offense.
-For instance, you’ll probably just get a speeding ticket in Hollywood if you do a 65 in a 45 mph zone.
+For instance, you’ll probably just get a speeding ticket in South Florida if you do a 65 in a 45 mph zone.

 But if you’re caught driving while your license is suspended, your penalty will be much worse.
 The state of Florida is particular about keeping its citizens safe while they’re on the road.